Mega Man Zero: Mega Man Zero 2

-Set one year after the events of the first game, it is revealed that Zero has been hunted down by Neo Arcadian forces in the desert the whole time.
+Set one year after the events of the first game, it is revealed that Zero has been hunting down Neo Arcadian forces in the desert.
 After defeating yet another group of Neo Arcadian forces, Zero finally collapses due to exhaustion.
 However, because of unknown reasons, he is rescued by Harpuia, one of Four Guardians and now leader of Neo Arcadia.
 Although they are enemies, Harpuia brings Zero to a location near the Resistance Base, where he is eventually found by the Resistance members and repaired by Cerveau.

 While Ciel tries to develop a new energy source to end the war, the new leader of the Resistance, Elpizo, instead prepares for a head-on invasion on Neo Arcadia.
 The invasion results in total failure, with Elpizo being the only survivor.
 Frustrated by his powerlessness, he leaves the Resistance to search for the Dark Elf, a powerful, malevolent Cyber-Elf that brought unparalleled destruction to Earth during the Elf Wars - an event that happened during Zero's 100-year absence.

 Elpizo eventually revives the Dark Elf by finding and destroying the original Mega Man X's physical body, which acted as a seal to keep the Dark Elf contained.
 Elpizo absorbs the Dark Elf to obtain a colossal amount of power but is narrowly defeated by Zero.
 The game ends with the Dark Elf escaping and the original X — now a Cyber-Elf — telling Zero that the Dark Elf was once known as the Mother Elf, whose original purpose was to cure the Maverick Virus — which turned Reploids into Mavericks — in order to end the Maverick War during the Mega Man X series.